 - Is extra glass coverage worth it?

-Insurance coverage options for a 2015 Lincoln MKZ
+Insurance Coverage Options for a 2015 Lincoln MKZ

-Having a good grasp of a insurance policy can help you determine the best coverages at the best deductibles and correct limits.
+Having a good grasp of an insurance policy can help you determine the best coverages at the best deductibles and correct limits.
 Policy terminology can be impossible to understand and reading a policy is terribly boring.
 Listed below are typical coverage types offered by insurance companies.

 Liability insurance – Liability insurance protects you from injuries or damage you cause to other’s property or people by causing an accident.
 It protects you from legal claims by others.
 Liability doesn’t cover your own vehicle damage or injuries.